amanzer/sumo-simulation/README.md

-# Simulating traffic data

-Experiments with Simulation of Urban MObility, using synthetic simulation data and Brussels mobility/Google maps APIs.
+# Simulation of Urban MObility (SUMO)

+This repository lists experiments conducted using the open source traffic simulator.

+*Reference*: Guastella, D. A., & Bontempi, G. (2023).
+Traffic Modeling with SUMO: A Tutorial.
+ArXiv. /abs/2304.05982